keleshev/keleshev.com/composable-error-handling-in-ocaml.md

  * Also, in OCaml the exception mechanism is fast and fits well with performance-critical sections of code.

-*Downsides*:
+*Downsides:*

  * No **error contract**.
    Comment on a function signature is our only hope to know that a function can raise as well as which exact exceptions it can raise.
    Nothing can save us from a comment that is missing, incorrect, or out-of-date.
    We could use a popular naming convention and name our function `Parser.parse_exn`.
-This is definitely worthwhile, but the same shortcomings apply.
+This is definitely worthwhile, but similar shortcomings apply.
  * No **exhaustiveness checking**.
 We cannot be sure that we handled all the error cases at a relevant call site, or that the cases we are covering are relevant at all.